devennn/devennn.github.io/_posts/2023-02-06-microservices-communication-with-api-docker-host.md

 ---
 title: "Docker Container Network Communication"
 date: "February 6, 2023"
 excerpt: "Docker Network communication.
-Internal to Internal and Internal to External"
+Internal to Internal and Internal to External.
+For Windows host"
 cover_image: "https://images.pexels.com/photos/821754/pexels-photo-821754.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1"
 project: ""
 ---

-In this post, I will write about how to communicate between microservices, both internally and externally.
+In this post, I will write about how to communicate between microservices, both internally and externally for windows host.

 The use cases I want to share today are: